isomerpages/moe-endeavourpri/_general-information/School Canteen Advertisement.md

 		<li>Able to maintain high standard of food safety and personal hygiene.</li>
 		<li>Healthy and fit to operate the stall.</li>
 </ul>
-<p>Applicants should preferably fulfill the following criteria:</p>
+<strong>Applicants should preferably fulfill the following criteria:</strong>
 <ul>
 		<li>Successful applicant and stall assistant(s) must possess the WSQ Basic Food Hygiene Certificate.</li>
 		<li>Possess catering experience or experience operating in a school environment.</li>